HeardLibrary/digital-scholarship/host/wikidata/bot.md

 If the file is in the same directory as the script, you only need to include the file name (with extension).
 If it's somewhere else, you need to include the path, using the syntax appropriate for your operating system.

 3\.
-Lines 173 to 176 associate labels and descriptions in various languages with the columns in the spreadsheet that contain them.
+Lines 173 to 176 associate labels in various languages with the columns in the spreadsheet that contain them.
 Since the example has two columns with labels in different languages, there are two dictionaries in the `labelList` list.
 The value of `string` for a particular language should contain the column header for that label inside the single quotes in the square brackets of `item[]`, like this:

 ```python
     {'language': 'en', 'string': item['enLabel']}